 Some people criticize scalpers for cheating others out of their money, but others are thankful for the convenience they bring.

-Since breath testing for drunk driving is increasing, so is business for hired sober drivers.
+Since breath testing for drunk driving is increasing, so is the business for hiring sober drivers.
 When friends go out to drink, they hire a sober driver to get them home.

 Rich plutocrat’s love detective